CodeMaestro1000/Signature-Appending-Machine/README.md

 This software provides a user interface for operating the raspberry pi CNC signature appending machine.

-New Signatures can be appended by requesting and generating an OTP
+New signatures can be appended by requesting and generating an OTP